artem-galas/data_structures_in_dart/README.md

 This is a repository inspired by **[Data Structures & Algorithms in Java by Robert Lafore](https://www.amazon.com/Data-Structures-Algorithms-Java-2nd/dp/0672324539)**.

-There you can find all _listing_ rewritten on Dart and all _solved tasks_
+There you can find all code-example rewritten on Dart and all solved tasks

 ## Table of Contents
 ### Chap02.
 Arrays.